davidmunkacsi93/professional-bookshelf/README.md

 - Héctor García, Francesc Miralles - Ikigai, The Japanese Secret to a Long and Happy Life
 - Jack Kornfield - The Wise Heart: A Guide to the Universal Teachings of Buddhist Psychology
 - Dr Amishi P. Jha - Peak Mind
+- Francis Fukuyama - Trust
+- Jacob Drachenberg - Stress dich Richtig

 ## Management
 - Camille Fournier - The Manager's Path: A Guide for Tech Leaders Navigating Growth and Change
 - Richard Branson - The Virgin Way: How to Listen, Learn, Laugh and Lead
 - Ray Dalio - Principles: Life and Work
+- Julie Zhuo - The Making of Manager
+- Sun Tzu - The Art of War

 ## In Progress
-- Dave Hendricksen - 12 Essential Skills for Software Architects
 - Brendan Burns, Joe Beda, Kelsey Hightower - Kubernetes: Up and Running

 ## Coming soon...
-- Marshall B. Rosenberg - Gewaltfreie Kommunikation: Eine Sprache des Lebens